uccser/cs-field-guide/text/chapters/en-data-representation.md

 .. warning:: This section assumes that you understand binary numbers.
 If you are confused by binary numbers still, you should go back to the binary numbers section and work through the material there again until you understand it.
 The first part of this section is possible to understand without understanding binary numbers, although in order to actually use the material for assessment purposes, you will need to understand binary numbers, as the key idea is representing colours using *bits*, and the bits in colours are decided based on numbers.

-{teacher}
+{panel type="teacher-note" summary="Background information"}

 This first subsection is not actually computers representing data using bits (as it is actually about computer screens physically displaying colour), but it provides the background before students learn about how the colours are then stored in computer memory.
 Students may have covered this material under other topics (e.g. image editing).
 Its purpose here is to link this topic back to what students are familiar with.

-{teacher end}
+{panel end}

 {comment}

-.. xtcb add text to introduce interactive, that 1) image has pixels 2) pixels have values
+xTCB: add text to introduce interactive, that 1) image has pixels 2) pixels have values
-.. jrm will add interactive back here once text has been added
+JRM: will add interactive back here once text has been added

 {comment end}